Alert: Your Cell Phone is Spying on You! 4 Ways to Block Your Cell Phone and Prevent Being Monitored

 Then turn your phone on, and turn up the volume of its ring all the way.
 Next, roll/wrap up your phone and fold it over in at least three complete layers of Mylar.
 Then use your house phone/landline/etc. to dial your wrapped-up cell phone’s number, and hold the wrapped-up phone close to your ear.

 If you did the job correctly, you will not hear a thing.
 Also, make sure you only ring it 3 times.
 Any more than that and it may go to a voice-mail/other function, that will send it stored to your cell phone after you unwrap it as a missed call.
-This way it will not ring it, and the call will have been cancelled.
+This way it will not ring it, and the call will have been canceled.

 Remember what General David Petraeus mentioned about the “Internet of things?”
 Well, those days are upon us.
 So, what else?
 You’ll have to figure out the best method for making your layers work and last a long time.
 You can take the chip bags, cut them open with scissors, and make three premeasured layers.
 Form a pouch, and cover them inside and out with duct tape.
-Then you just slip in your phone, and secure the top (fold it over) with whatever type of clamp or clip works for you.
+Then you just slip in your phone and secure the top (fold it over) with whatever type of clamp or clip works for you.

 The continuous signal your cell phone sends out (every 4 seconds) will be interrupted.
 Inconvenient?
 No. Coordinate with your family members when you will call and talk to them beforehand.
 Emergency?
 Pull the phone out of the pouch and use it.